SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Are junk car offers negotiable?

 Sometimes, but don’t expect much movement.
 Online buyers use algorithms that consider scrap metal prices, parts value, and current demand.
-Their offers usually have minimal negotiation room, typically $50 or less.

 Your best leverage is having multiple competing offers, which is why getting 2 to 3 quotes matters more than trying to negotiate with a single buyer.